 What is Betfair Cross-Matching?

 When betting exchanges were first introduced, it was just a case of getting a bet matched.

 There wasn’t so much ‘smart stuff’ going on.
 It was just backing and laying…

 The market was pretty ‘dumb’ by all accounts.
 Probably why you hear tales of instant riches and £100,000 a month in the earlier days (those ahead of the curve).

-However, there were some pretty big changes when cross matching came in from Betfair.
-In all honesty though, it probably existed way before Betfair implemented it, just via one of the big players, and at a wider margin.
+However, there were some pretty big changes when cross-matching came in from Betfair.
+In all honesty, though, it probably existed way before Betfair implemented it, just via one of the big players, and at a wider margin.
 I guess that’s every automation geeks worst nightmare; Betfair replacing you, what’s to stop them?

-So what is cross matching?
+So what is Betfair’s cross-matching algorithm?

 As the name suggests: it’s the process of bets being matched across other outcomes in the same betting market, inversely proportional to price, in order to create additional liquidity within a betting market.

 The easiest example is to look at an event with only two winning outcomes, like tennis.
 A back bet on player A is equal to a lay bet on player B. Meaning if you were to open a trade on player A with a back bet, you could close the trade on player B with a back bet also.
 In fact, that’s exactly what the ‘tradeshark hedge’ function does within the geeks toy software.

 In the past, if you placed a back or lay bet way off the available price and there was no money in the market, it would sit there until it was matched.
 Now, the cross-matching algorithm will see it matched sooner.
 More on how cross-matching works in a moment.